kristo-aun/egd-web/docs/JMDICT.md

 ## Importing a JMDict with empty "gloss".
 You can translate this schema to your own language
-I'll delere all records from the table gloss, which is
+I'll delere all records from the table gloss.

 I'm using "et" suffic to identify the second schema, but you can use any string you like.